maxvonhippel/NepalOSMHistory/README.md

 composer update
 ```

+#Data

-Lastly, you need to make a GeoJSON file with some data in Nepal and name it **dirtydate.json**, and put it in the **server/data** folder in the repository.
+You need to make a GeoJSON file with some data in Nepal and name it **dirtydate.json**, and put it in the **server/data** folder in the repository.

 (Or name it whatever you want, use data from wherever you want, and modify [fillmap.js](https://github.com/maxvonhippel/NepalOSMHistory/blob/master/js/fillmap.js) accordingly.
 It's not a complex script, you can easily modify it to fit your needs.)

-If you'd like to generate the json data yourself, you can find instructions in the [Wiki](https://github.com/maxvonhippel/NepalOSMHistory/wiki) on how to set up and use a GeoDjango database.
 If you'd like to get started with the repo immediately, you just need to make a **dirtydate.json** file that looks like this:

 ```GEOJSON
 {